frochet/draft-rochet-reverso-for-quic/draft-frochet-quicwg-reverso-for-quic.md

-: A variable-length integer indicating the number of contiguous acknowledged packets preceding the largest packet number, as determined by the preceding Gap.
+: A variable-length integer indicating the number of contiguous acknowledged packets preceding the largest packet number, as determined by the last processed Gap.

 Gap:

-: A variable-length integer indicating the number of contiguous unacknowledged packets preceding the packet number one lower than the smallest in the preceding ACK Range.
+: A variable-length integer indicating the number of contiguous unacknowledged packets preceding the packet number one lower than the smallest in the last processed ACK Range.

 Since ACK Range Length and Gap are defined as relative integer; to keep efficient processing, and unchanged algorithmic compared to {{RFC9000}},